Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 FLXECHR   1.00                            Dark current [e-/hr] - Red CCD echelle-side region = [3700:4000,700:1000]
 ========  ==============================  =========

 The keywords above related to dark current (starting with FLX) are only added for 2D files of Dark observations (no illumination and exposure time > 0).
-The regions for those keywords refer to the CCD coordinates where the dark current measurements were made.
+The regions for those keywords refer to the CCD coordinates where the dark current measurements were made (using modules/Utils/analyze_2d.py).
 The image below (click to enlarge) shows the regions and dark current estimates for a 2D spectrum taken when the dark current was high.

 .. image:: dark_current_example.png
    :alt: Image of KPF Green CCD showing regions where dark current is measured